IBM/data-prep-kit/kfp/doc/multi_transform_pipeline.md

 ![ededup pipeline](create_run1.png)

 After clicking `create run` a list of input parameters is shown on the screen.
 In this document we want to deal with the `data_s3_config` input parameter.
-This parameter specifies the input folder path and outhput folder path.
+This parameter specifies the input folder path and output folder path.
 For the transform A we should have `input_folder = path/to/input` and the `output_folder=/path/to/<B>_input` which is an intermediate folder that we will use as an input for the next transform.

 ![param list](param_list1.png)